Bumrah ruled out of ODI series against Sri Lanka after failing to recover from back injury | Sports-Games

 - India

-Jasprit Bumrah's return to action has now been delayed further after failing to recover fully from his lower back stress fracture as the senior India pacer was on Monday ruled out of the ODI series against Sri Lanka.
+Jasprit Bumrah's return to action has been delayed further as he has failed to recover fully from his lower back stress fracture, ruling out the senior India pacer from the ODI series against Sri Lanka.

-Bumrah was named in the squad for the three-match series against Sri Lanka, starting Tuesday, but BCCI's support staff and medical team have collectively decided that his ''return to play'' will be delayed, keeping the all-important Border Gavaskar Trophy in mind.
+Bumrah was named in the squad for the three-match series against Sri Lanka, starting Tuesday, but the BCCI's support staff and medical team have collectively decided that his ''return to play'' should be pushed back, keeping the all-important Border Gavaskar Trophy in mind.

-''Bumrah hasn't travelled with the team to Guwahati.
-He still needs some more time to get back to full fitness as he will be needed during the Australia Test series,'' a senior BCCI source told PTI on conditions of anonymity.
+''Team India pacer Jasprit Bumrah has been ruled out of the upcoming 3-match ODI series against Sri Lanka.
+Bumrah, who was set to join the team in Guwahati ahead of the ODI series, will need some more time to build bowling resilience.
+This decision has been taken as a precautionary measure,'' the BCCI said in a statement.

+''The All-India Senior Selection Committee has not named any replacement for Jasprit Bumrah,'' added the BCCI.

 It will be interesting to see if Bumrah recovers to compete against New Zealand for the ODI series, starting January 18 and is fielded without playing even one domestic game.